Many of us local guides are native New Yorkers and have fond memories of running through the aisles of FAO Schwarz looking for our favorite toys.

 See St. Patrick's Cathedral

-Located right across the street from Rockefeller Center, this historic and impressive cathedral is worth a pop in.
+Located right across the street from Rockefeller Center, this historic and impressive cathedral is worth a visit.
 You can also take a free St. Patrick’s Cathedral Tour.

 Just two blocks away, this is one of the premier modern art museums in the world.
 Here's how you can visit it for free!
 Check out our MoMA post for the details.